wiscaksono/wiscaksono-site/README.md

 Create a .env file similar to .env.example.

-## Cloning / Forking
+## License

-Please review the [license](https://github.com/wiscaksono/wiscaksono-site/blob/master/LICENSE.txt) and remove all of my personal content.
+1. You are free to use this code as inspiration.
+2. Please do not copy it directly.
+3. Crediting the author is appreciated.